The Axiomatic System: Definition & Examples

 The Axiomatic system (Definition, Properties, & Examples)

-Though geometry was discovered and created around the globe by different civilizations, the Greek mathematician Euclid is credited with developing a system of basic truths, or axioms, from which all other Greek geometry (most our modern geometry) springs.
+Though geometry was discovered and created around the globe by different civilizations, the Greek mathematician Euclid is credited with developing a system of basic truths, or axioms, from which all other Greek geometry (and most of our modern geometry) springs.

 Get free estimates from math tutors near you.